Piya-l/template-LAMP-stack-with-CICD/README_DEV.md

     ```bash
     ./build.sh
     ```
-    This script builds the `template-lamp-stack` Docker image.
+    This script builds the `template-lamp-stack` Docker image, which is the PHP/Apache application image.